The set of solutions of random XORSAT formulae: A belief propagation algorithm and density evolution

 \subsection{BP fixed points}

-For our purposes, it is important to characterize the fixed point of the \BPzero algorithm introduced above.
-Indeed, the structure of this fixed point is directly related to the decomposition of $G$ into core, backbone and periphery (cf. Lemma \ref{lemma:BP_gives_core_backbone_periphery}), which is in turn crucial for our definition of clusters.
-Let us start from an easy remark on density evolution. \begin{lemma} Let $\{z_t\}_{t\ge 0}$ be the density evolution sequence defined by Eq.~(\ref{eq:density_evolution}) with initial condition $z_0=1$.
-Then $t\mapsto z_t$ is monotone decreasing, and hence has a limit $Q\equiv \lim_{t\to\infty} z_t$ which is given by
+For our purposes, it is important to characterize the fixed point of the \BPzero\ algorithm introduced above.
+Indeed, the structure of this fixed point is directly related to the decomposition of $G$ into core, backbone and periphery (cf. Lemma~\ref {lemma:BP_gives_core_backbone_periphery}), which is in turn crucial for our definition of clusters.
+Let us start from an easy remark on density evolution.